SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Security aspects for the metadata are discussed in {{privacy}}.
 The principles outlined in {{?RFC8558}}, {{?RFC9049}} and {{?RFC9419}}
 contain security considerations and are referenced in {{metadata-req}}.

+Per-packet metadata can be vulnerable to modification in transit by on-path attackers, who can corrupt checksums, drop packets, or modify metadata.
+Such changes can be detected by the receiver.

 Since the document focuses only on priorities within a flow (not specifying inter-flow priority), the document does not induce concerns related to a specific